-Curved gaming monitors are not for the timid, or the reserved, or really for those on a budget – they're going to appeal to people who want a gaming setup that looks the part, where they can be immersed in alternative worlds to an extent that's difficult to beat (unless you're going to strap on one of the best VR headsets instead).
+Curved gaming monitors in 2023 are not for the timid, or the reserved, or really for those on a budget – they're going to appeal to people who want a gaming setup that looks the part, where they can be immersed in alternative worlds to an extent that's difficult to beat (unless you're going to strap on one of the best VR headsets instead).

 These displays push a huge amount of pixels at you, in a hugely elegant form factor, and come with all kinds of options for ports and connectivity too.
 Aside from the high price that you might have to pay, the only real downside is the sheer size of these beasts: make sure you have a desk that has the space to take one of these.